List of primary state highways serving Virginia state institutions: SR 384

 State Route 384 is the designation for Dabney Drive, the entrance and circle within Dabney S. Lancaster Community College in Alleghany County that is maintained by the Virginia Department of Transportation.
 The eastern terminus for this road is I-64/US 60/US 220, and leads directly onto US 60 Business/US 220 Business.
 This college entrance is the only one to have direct access to an Interstate highway in Virginia.
 The road was added to the state highway system in 1965.

 SR 385

 State Route 385 is the designation for Daniel Road, the entrance and main road within Southside Virginia Community College, John H. Daniel Campus in Charlotte County that is maintained by the Virginia Department of Transportation.
 The southern terminus for this road is SR 40.
 The road was added to the state highway system about 1970, when the campus was created.

 SR 386 (former)

 State Route 386 was the designation for Prison Road, the entrance to Mecklenburg Correctional Center in Mecklenburg County that was maintained by the Virginia Department of Transportation.
 The northern terminus for this road was US 58.
 The road was added to the state highway system about 1976, when the facility was opened.
 The facility was closed in 2012 and torn down in 2017.
 The road was decommissioned in October 2019.
+The road has been since been designated as secondary route 883 and renamed as Herbert Drive.